 Why this doesn't work.
 The blunt concrete cylinders are wide in diameter (about 6 to 8 inches), making it difficult to push the sections deep into the ground and past the troubled soil.
 There is also nothing to guide the direction of the pier, so they may not be installed straight.
 Finally, although concrete is a strong material, we've all seen concrete crack and break under pressure and during changes in temperature.
 Just take a look at all of the cracks in concrete streets and parking lots!
 If concrete piers were a great idea, all manufacturers of foundation repair products would offer them.
 Instead, only a few companies struggle with this approach.

-If your home is experiencing any structural cracks or other problems related to your foundation, contact us, Foundation Specialties.
+If your home is experiencing any structural cracks or other problems related to your foundation, contact us, Foundation Specialties LLC.
 We offer free, written foundation repair estimates, to all Arkansas homeowners in need.
 Included in our Free Estimate, one of our foundation specialists will visit your home and conduct a thorough on-site inspection of your property, plus a personal consultation of repairs needed.
 To set-up a Free Estimate appointment with one of our specialists, call or e-mail us today!